red-gate/web-kata/kata-ts-6.md

 Write the TypeScript/JavaScript/React code to avoid any use of `state` in the `App.tsx` component.
 Use redux instead

 1. move all api calls into the `products` reducer:
     1. under `src/modules` create file called `products.ts` and export an empty reducer.
-Connect it to the store.
+    1. Connect the reducter to the store by updating `index.ts`.
-    1. create the action types for products
+    1. create the action types for products in `products.ts`
         1. `products/PRODUCTS_REQUESTED`
         1. `products/PRODUCTS_COMPLETED`
         1. `products/PRODUCT_ADD_REQUESTED`